IfrahIdrees/pomdp-py/README.rst

 pomdp_py
 ========

-Changed `pomdp_py <https://h2r.github.io/pomdp-py>`_ is a framework to build and solve POMDP problems, written in Python and Cython.
+Checking `pomdp_py <https://h2r.github.io/pomdp-py>`_ is a framework to build and solve POMDP problems, written in Python and Cython.

 **Why pomdp_py?** It provides a POMDP framework in Python with clean and intuitive interfaces.
 This makes POMDP-related research or projects accessible to more people.
 It also helps sharing code and developing a community